daniel-vainsencher/daniel-vainsencher.github.io/src/iterative_methods_part_1.md

 are not the bread and butter of CS courses or interview questions, in many domains they are so much more scalable than alternatives they are essentially the only game in town.
-This series is a tour behind the curtain; this post introduces their implemention and some software engineering considerations, using [Conjugate gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method) (CG) method as our example.
+This series is a tour behind the curtain; this post introduces their implementation and some software engineering considerations, using [Conjugate gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method) (CG) method as our example.